djalbat/inference/README.md

 ## Why?

 To go hand in hand with [Reaction](https://github.com/djalbat/Reaction).
 It does away with Redux's centralised state, instead passing updates directly to listeners.
-It does this is by applying rules to actions and combining the results in much the same way that Redux employs reducers.
+It generates updates by applying rules to actions and combining the results in much the same way that Redux employs reducers.

 If you like Reaction and Inference you might like [Reaction with Style](https://github.com/djalbat/reaction-with-style).